 After the Lawrence family moved from 4414 Franklin, it became home to several other prominent Clevelanders.
 One was Herman Baehr, the owner of a prominent local brewery.
 Best known as the man who defeated Cleveland's legendary mayor Tom Johnson, Baehr resided in the house at 4414 Franklin for a decade, including the period of 1910-1911 when he served as Cleveland's mayor.
 Another prominent owner was Jacob Laub, who founded Laub Bakery in Cleveland in 1889.
 Laub Bakery was well known to Clevelanders for nearly a century before it went out of business in 1974.
 In the 1920s, the house was owned and occupied by a less prominent Clevelander, Gustav Lebozsa, a Hungarian immigrant tailor.
 After initially occupying it as a single family house, in 1928 he converted it into a rooming house, which it remained, according to Cleveland directory records until at least 1951.
 In the 1940 census, nine families were listed as residing in the M. J. Lawrence House.

 By the mid-twentieth century, the M. J. Lawrence House was in deplorable condition.
 A photo taken in 1954 for the Cleveland Board of Zoning Appeals revealed that house's third story front dormer was gone; the windows and decorative woodwork on the two front gables had been covered with asphalt shingles; the eaves of the front gables had been removed; several of the house's original five chimneys were missing; and the house's covered front porch was gone.
-Some, and perhaps all, of this damage was caused by the historic 1953 tornado, which damaged many houses and other buildings on Franklin.
-In the year following the historic tornado, the M. J. Lawrence House was converted from a rooming house into a four-suite apartment with two suites on the first floor, and two on the second.
+Much, if not all, of this damage was caused by the historic 1953 tornado, which damaged this house and many others on Franklin.
+In the year following the historic tornado, repairs were completed and the M. J. Lawrence House was converted from a rooming house into a four-suite apartment with two suites on the first floor, and two on the second.
 The house continued to be so used during the decades of the 1960s and 1970s.
 In the early 1980s, a new owner was in the process of adding a fifth suite to the third floor of the house, when he abandoned the work and left the house vacant.
 As the end of 1980s approached, the City of Cleveland was threatening to condemn the M. J. Lawrence House when it was saved by Duane and Michaella Drotar.

 According to Duane Drotar, he and his wife were social workers living on West 28th Street in 1989 when they became involved in the controversy surrounding St. Herman's House of Hospitality's application to the City of Cleveland for a zoning variance to add a dining hall onto the house at 4410 Franklin.
 St. Herman's, which has provided shelter for homeless men at that location on Cleveland's west side since 1977, is located next door to the M. J. Lawrence House.
 While some in the neighborhood opposed the variance, the Drotars did not.
 They learned that, if they were to purchase the vacant M. J. Lawrence House and indicate their non-opposition to St. Herman's variance request, the City of Cleveland would likely approve it.
 So, the Drotars sold their house on West 28th and, with the sales proceeds, purchased the M. J. Lawrence House.
 They then began what turned out to be a long process to renovate and restore it.
 (Meanwhile, St. Herman's proposed building addition was approved by the City.)